HomeArchiveBlog

 bool is an alias for u1. index is the preferred type for loop indices and values used as dynamic indices.

-Use apint(width, signed=False) to define custom integer widths beyond the predefined aliases.
-Unsigned custom integers are the default; pass signed=True for signed integers.
+Use apint(width, signed=False) for custom integer widths beyond the predefined aliases.
+Unsigned is the default; pass signed=True for signed integers. apfloat(exp_width, sig_width) constructs the supported floats.

-from allo import apint, kernel
+from allo.lang import apint, kernel

 u17 = apint(17)